jayfabs/Crowdfunding_ETL/README.md

 ETL_Mini_Project_JFabricatore.ipynb: Jupyter notebook containing the Python code for importanting and cleaning process.
 crowdfunding_db_schema_sql: SQL file containing the code for creating tables in Postgres.
-Resources: Folder containing the two raw data xslx files and the four cleaned data frames that were exported.
+Resources: Folder containing the two raw data xlsx files and the four cleaned data frames that were exported.
 Images: Folder containg all images used in the readme and examples of the postgres tables properly imported.